 - All the basics, including email addresses and university websites

-Plus a special section highlighting the 45 public and private Best Buy schools-colleges that provide the best educational value
+Plus a special section highlighting the 45 public and private Best Buy schools-colleges that provide the best educational value.

 By Frederick Rugg

 Rugg recommends over 14,000 student-oriented quality departments at quality undergraduate colleges and universities in the USA.
 Young adults looking for their preliminary list of undergraduate colleges to consider often start with Rugg’s book.
-For years Rugg has had an uncanny ability of implementing a system that combines statistical analysis with direct communication with hundreds of secondary school counselors around the country.
+For years Rugg has had an uncanny ability to implement a system that combines statistical analysis with direct communication with hundreds of secondary school counselors around the country.
 He and his staff are able to sort and sift the objective with the subjective and aid the student with 120 college major lists of recommended departments.

 Colleges That Change Lives: 40 Schools That Will Change the Way You Think About Colleges

 by Loren Pope

 Prospective college students and their parents have been relying on Loren Pope’s expertise since 1995, when he published the first edition of this indispensable guide.
 This new edition profiles 41 colleges—all of which outdo the Ivies and research universities in producing performers, not only among A students but also among those who get Bs and Cs.
 Contents include:

 - Evaluations of each school’s program and “personality”